 – Pindas (rice balls) placed in the coffin

-At a Hindu funeral A‘mala’ – a necklace of wooden beads is put around the dead person’s neck.
+– A‘mala’ – a necklace of wooden beads is put around the dead person’s neck.
 Garlands of flowers may also be added.

-Whatever kind of funeral you’re looking for, our Hindu priest (Hindu priest near me) is here for you.
+Whatever kind of funeral/Hindu funeral you’re looking for, our Hindu priest (Hindu priest near me) is here for you.

 What are Hindu beliefs about death?

-Ten days after the Hindu funeral service, a smaller ceremony is held at home to free the soul, allowing it to rise to a higher state of being.
+At Hindu funeral Ten days after the Hindu funeral service, a smaller ceremony is held at home to free the soul, allowing it to rise to a higher state of being.
 This is a more joyful and celebrative affair than the funeral and represents closure for the family.

 How are Hindus buried in Hindu funerals UK/Hindu funeral rituals guide in the UK?

 Traditionally In Hindu funeral rituals guided in the UK, the cremation ceremony involves a ritual burning of the body, attended to by a Hindu priest and male family members.
 Sometimes guests attend the ceremony, too.
 The ‘last food’ is offered and the cremation takes place with flowers arranged around the body.

 In a Hindu funeral Uk, There is a 10-day period after the death, during which the immediate family follows Hindu mourning customs.
 They refrain from visiting the family shrine and are prohibited from entering a temple or any other sacred place.
 This is because they are considered to be spiritually impure during this mourning period.
 After the shraddha ceremony, the family typically returns to work in anywhere from one to three weeks, depending on personal preferences.

 Why Do Hindu Funerals Take Place So Quickly After Death?